-The genuine warmth and hospitality of the Cypriot people ensure that any visitor to the island is made to feel instantly at home and with guaranteed sunshine and all the other benefits that comes with living in Cyprus; it is hard to think of any other location more ideally suited to actually call home.
+The genuine warmth and hospitality of the Cypriot people ensure that any visitor to the island is made to feel instantly at home and with guaranteed sunshine and all the other benefits that come with living in Cyprus; it is hard to think of any other location more ideally suited to actually call home.

 Now let’s talk business.

-Cyprus Investment Immigration
+Cyprus Citizenship by Investment

 Typically, investment immigration is where a monetary amount is funded into a pre-approved project of the country the applicant seeks residency in.
 The investment should result in an added benefit to the country’s economic development; however, each jurisdiction establishes different requirements to satisfy in order to qualify for permanent residency.
 The details for Cyprus investment immigration are outlined below: